samt07/perltopython/README.md

       pip install -qr requirements.txt
    3. Open the Jupyter Notebook:
        ```bash
-       jupyter lab question-answer-dataset.ipynb
+       jupyter lab "Perl to Python.ipynb"
    4. Follow the instructions in the notebook to execute the code cell by cell, by using `Shift+Enter` key.
    5. If the Python version is 3.13 or higher, there might be a warning message for some imports.
 These can be ignored.

 ## Option 3: Run this on Google Colab for Open Source Models.

    1. Go to [Google Colab](https://colab.research.google.com/).
-   2. Click **File > Upload Notebook** and select `question-answer-dataset_colab.ipynb` from your local cloned repository folder.
+   2. Click **File > Upload Notebook** and select `Perl to Python_colab.ipynb` from your local cloned repository folder.
    3. Set up env variable.
 Use Google Colab's Keys (typically found on the left side tool bar with a Key image)
       - 3a.
-Add `HF_TOKEN` as the Secret name and paste your Hugging Face token value.
+Add `OPENAI_API_KEY` as the Secret name.
 Enable the Notebook access option.
+      - 3b.
+Add `ANTHROPIC_API_KEY` as the Secret name.
+Enable the Notebook access option.
+      - 3c.
+Add `HF_TOKEN` as the Secrte name.
+Enable the Notebook access option.
+This is need if you are testing Open source model (CodeQwen)
    4. For some of the models like Llama, CodeGemma, you would be required to goto HuggingFace, choose that model and accept their Terms and Conditions/License agreements, which is nothing but accepting that you will NOT use these models for any illegal/harmful purposes.
    5. Choose a T4 GPU (free) as the Runtime resource.
    6. Run the Notebook cell-by-cell by pressing `Shift+Enter`.